lewishowles/components/src/components/interaction/dropdown-menu/dropdown-menu.md

 - type: `boolean`
 - default: `true`

 Whether to close the menu when clicking outside of the component.
-This is best combined with `floating` for menus.

 ### `iconOpen`